 duda

-In our last blog post, we discussed how to generate content-rich websites that are fully populated with data produced by the day-to-day usage of your application.
+In the first part of this series, we discussed how to generate content-rich websites that are fully populated with data produced by the day-to-day usage of your application.
 Now that we've covered the initial creation of websites, let's turn our attention to the experience of your users as they navigate between the Duda website builder and your own user interface.

-The first step in creating a seamless experience for your customers is to white label the Duda site builder's UI and URL, along with the URLs of the sites you build.
+The first step in creating a seamless experience for your customers is to white label the editor's UI and URL, along with the URLs of the sites you build.

 Before we discuss the actual process of authenticating your users into the Duda website builder, let's take a look at how we can present a branded user interface (UI) as they edit their sites.
 Duda is the website builder you can call your own, and one of the big reasons for that is our extensive white-labeling capabilities.
 With the customization options available, you are able to rebrand the editor as an extension of your own product.
 To get started, log into your account and select “White Label” in the top menu and click “Custom Branding” in the dropdown.